 Planning for the success of each struggling student may include creating:

-Individualized Student Plans
+Individualized Student Plan

 In public school settings, this is known as an Individualized Education Plan (IEP).
 Our plans identify neurodevelopmental areas of strengths and need, and include a description of our remediation strategies developed around the student.

-Classroom Accommodation Plans
+Classroom Accommodation Records